 Tummy Tuck Adelaide

-Dr Margaret Anderson can help you transform the appearance of your stomach with tummy tuck surgery at our Adelaide practice
+Dr. Margaret Anderson can help you transform the appearance of your stomach with tummy tuck surgery at our Adelaide practice

 What is a tummy tuck?

 Cosmetic surgery is performed to reshape normal structures of the body in order to improve the patient’s appearance and self-esteem.
 Reconstructive surgery is performed on abnormal structures of the body, generally performed to improve function and may also be done to approximate a normal appearance.
 It has also been found to improve chronic lower back pain due to functional incompetence of the anterior abdominal wall.
-When considering a Tummy Tuck, there are several elements to be considered.
+When considering a Tummy Tucks, there are several elements to be considered.
 The following links provide important information on tummy tucks.

 How do they perform a tummy tuck?